wronghorsebatterystaple/Website-Flask/README.md

     - `<p></p>` for paragraphs and line breaks (note: not supported in footnotes; use `<br><br>` instead)
       - E.g. lists, which have had the space between it and the previous paragraph removed by default
     - `<br>` for line breaks that aren't new paragraphs and don't leave extra space, like between lines in a stanza, and `<br>` surrounded by two empty lines for more space than a normal paragraph, like between stanzas
-- Emojis will probably not work and might give HTTP error code 500
+- Emojis will probably not work, so use HTML character entities instead.

 ### Tables:
 - Use [Markdown tables](https://www.tablesgenerator.com/markdown_tables#) whenever possible, with "Compact mode" and "Line breaks as \<br\>" checked.